rses-dl-course-durham/rses-dl-course-durham.github.io/site/README.md

 ## Course Description

-In this full-day introductory workshop, you’ll learn the basics of deep learning by training and deploying neural networks.
+In these two hour and a half workshop, you’ll learn the basics of deep learning by training and deploying neural networks.

 ## Learning Outcomes